The R package COMPoissonReg supports Conway-Maxwell

 or quantile-based residuals (Dunn and Smyth

-diagnostics; however, a random element is used in the computation of
+however, a random element is used in the computation of quantile

-interpretability but gives slightly different residual values each time
+gives slightly different residual values each time they are computed.

 Pearson residuals may be preferred over raw residuals for diagnostics; these can be obtained by standardizing raw residuals using leverage values and variance estimates.